yemingx/Large_RNA_pipeline/README.md

 ## Arguments

-Thread number, reference and trimmomatic adaptor sequence should be preset to each project before running the script.
+Thread number and directories for the genomic index and references should be preset to each project before running the script.
 The arguments are at the first few lines of the script.

+For example:

 ```
 thread='8'